Components

 }

-Components can also be generators for more fine grained control and memory optimization.
+Components can also be generator functions for more fine grained control and memory optimization.
 When utilizing generators yield values instead of return.

 async function* Generator() {